Adhesh148/XO.AR/README.md

 ## Challenges
 Our application deals with real-time video processing, augmented reality and computer networking, all of which present different challenges on implementation.
-Some of the notable challenges that we faced are:
+Some of the notable challenges that I faced are:
 * Achieving low latency processing of the video was a difficult task, often causing the application to crash.
 A solution to this is to set an appropriate time-delay (frame rate) between the consecutive frame captures.